yangsiran/python-projects/README.md

 ## Project 1: Instant Markup

 Markup the text from strand input into html format.
 It Support blocks title, heading, paragraph, list and table.
 And inline elements like emphasis, strong(all uppercase word), url, email can be used too.

-There are four kinds of components in this project:
+The second version of this project is a good example for mordularity and OO design.
+There are four kinds of components in it:

 * *A parser*: An object that reads the text and control the process of convert.
 * *Rules*: Each rule is mapped with one kind of block, and used to detect the